Certificate III in Early Childhood Education and Care (Online Available)

 Course Code: CHC30121

 This qualification reflects the role of workers in a range of early childhood education settings who work within the requirements of the Education and Care Services National Regulations and the National Quality Standard.
-They support the implementation of an approved learning framework and support children’s wellbeing, learning and development.
+They support the implementation of an approved learning framework, and support children’s wellbeing, learning and development.
 Depending on the setting, educators may work under direct supervision or autonomously.

 Entry requirements